ai/jquery-cdn/README.md

-# Best way to load latest jQuery in Ruby
+# DEPRECATED: Best way to load latest jQuery in Ruby

+**This project is depreacted.
+Use Node.js build tools instead of Sprockets.**

 Load jQuery from CDN in production and use local copy in development. jQuery-CDN supports Ruby on Rails, Sinatra and other non-Rails environments